scteisbe/sctemobile/README.md

 `version` is what users see in the app stores.
 You do not need to increment it with every build, but when you plan to make a new release, you should.
 It's not uncommon to upload several builds for one version e.g. in the process of getting Apple's approval.
 BTW, you also need to enter the `version` in the App Store during the process of creating a new version for approval.

+When you release a new binary to the world, be sure to set the Ionic Deploy "equivalent" version to be equal to the `version` in this file.